Marsdevelopers/Cropsec101-prototype/README.md

 # Future Implementations:
-On the future updations we add different kinds of senors to the rover such as Humidity sensor
+On the future updations we add different kinds of senors to the rover such as Humidity sensor,
-Temparature sensor
+Temparature sensor,
-Lidar
+Lidar,
-UV sensor
+UV sensor and
 Soil NPK Sensor to get more data related to soil like its nitrogen and pottassium contents .
 Also we collect different data regarding farms we analysis this data using different ml models .
 We will create a dedicate application that can sugggest what the farmer do for plant health as well as for maximum productivity.